Facebook: Influence Operations and Coordinated Inauthentic Behavior

 On May 23, 2019, Facebook released its Community Standards Enforcement Report highlighting that it has identified several fake accounts through artificial intelligence and human monitoring.
-In a period of six months, October 2018-March 2019, the social media website removed a total of 3.39 billion fake accounts.
+In a period of six months, October 2018 – March 2019, the social media website removed a total of 3.39 billion fake accounts.
 The number of fake accounts was reported to be more than 2.4 billion real people on the platform.

 In July 2019, Facebook advanced its measures to counter deceptive political propaganda and other abuse of its services.
 The company removed more than 1,800 accounts and pages that were being operated from Russia, Thailand, Ukraine and Honduras.
 After Russia's invasion of Ukraine in February 2022, it was announced that the internet regulatory committee would block access to Facebook.
 On October 30, 2019, Facebook deleted several accounts of the employees working at the Israeli NSO Group, stating that the accounts were "deleted for not following our terms".
 The deletions came after WhatsApp sued the Israeli surveillance firm for targeting 1,400 devices with spyware.

 In 2020, Facebook helped found American Edge, an anti-regulation lobbying firm to fight anti-trust probes.
+The group runs ads that "fail to mention what legislation concerns them, how those concerns could be fixed, or how the horrors they warn of could actually happen", and do not clearly disclose that they are funded by Facebook.

-The Thailand government is forcing Facebook to take down a Facebook group called Royalist Marketplace with 1 million members following potentially illegal posts shared.
+In 2020, the government of Thailand forced Facebook to take down a Facebook group called Royalist Marketplace with one million members following potentially illegal posts shared.
 The authorities have also threatened Facebook with legal action.
 In response, Facebook is planning to take legal action against the Thai government for suppression of freedom of expression and violation of human rights.
+In 2020, during the COVID-19 pandemic, Facebook found that troll farms from North Macedonia and the Philippines pushed coronavirus disinformation.
+The publisher, which used content from these farms, was banned.